spacetelescope/jwst_gtvt/README.md

 # Troubleshooting

 Unless specified, astroquery will cache queries to Horizons.
 This can cause some issues when trying to query targets when changes are made upstream at JPL.
-To find and clear the cache, you can use the astropy.
+To find and clear the cache, you can use astropy.

     >>> import astropy
     >>> path = astropy.config.get_cache_dir()